Pseudodifferential Weyl calculus on vector bundles: Examples of Weyl symbols

 In the above equation, we used the notation $x = z - \frac{u}{2}$ and $y = z + \frac{u}{2}$.
-The first equality is obtained by using the definition of the Wigner function, the second equality follows by replacing $p_\mu p_\nu$ with $u$ derivatives acting on the exponential factor, in the third equality, we integrate by parts, and the final line is obtained by integrating over $T^*_z M \times T_z M$ with an integral representation of the Dirac delta function.
+The first equality is obtained by using \cref{Def:Wigner} of the Wigner function.
+The second equality follows by replacing $p_\mu p_\nu$ with $u$ derivatives acting on the exponential factor.
+In the third equality, we integrate by parts, and the final line is obtained by integrating over $T^*_z M \times T_z M$ using an integral representation of the Dirac delta function.

 We continue with the evaluation of the remaining $u$ derivatives.
-First, note that by definition of the cut-off function, we have $\chi(z, z) = 1$, and all its derivatives vanish at $z$.
-The derivatives of the van-Vleck determinant can be evaluated following \cite[Sec.~II.H]{visser}.
-We obtain
+By definition, the cut-off function is identically $1$ in a neighborhood of the diagonal; thus, $\chi(z, z) = 1$ and all derivatives of $\chi$ vanish at $u = 0$.
+The derivatives of the Van Vleck-Morette determinant can be evaluated following \cite[Sec.~II.H]{visser}.
+This gives